jarun/pdd/README.md

 <a href="https://asciinema.org/a/182505"><img src="https://i.imgur.com/8dD0p58.png" alt="Asciicast" width="600"/></a>
 </p>

-`pdd` (Python3 Date Diff) is a small cmdline utility to calculate date and time difference as simply as possible.
+`pdd` (Python3 Date Diff) is a small cmdline utility to calculate date and time difference.
 It can also be used as a timer.
 If no program arguments are specified it shows the current date, time and timezone.

+There are utilities and shell scripts which do what `pdd` does.
+However, `pdd` has been written with only one goal - simplicity.
+Users shouldn't have memorize anything.

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*